nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 **11.**	Based on the [FBI’s](https://www.fbi.gov/) 2021 Internet Crime Report, there were [847,376 cyber crimes reported by the public.](https://www.ic3.gov/Media/PDF/AnnualReport/2021_IC3Report.pdf) That is a 7% increase from 2020.
 These cyber crimes caused a total of $18.7 Billion in damages and losses.

 **12.**	According to the Hiscox’s [Cyber Readiness Report for 2022](https://www.hiscox.com/documents/Hiscox-Cyber-Readiness-Report-2022.pdf), cyber attacks increased by 80% for American Businesses.
+3

-Attacks have increased from 2021 by 7%.
-34% of US businesses have a cyber specific insurance policy.
-64% of businesses have either a standalone [cyber insurance policy](https://www.hiscox.com/cybersecurity) or have added one to an [existing policy.](https://www.hiscox.com/small-business-insurance-lp?medium=tsa&_vsrefdom=2019041702&leadorigin=SEM_Brand_Bing&gclsrc=ds&gclsrc=ds) The median cost of a cyber attack in the US for 2022 was $18,800 with the highest cost of a cyber attack being around $2,000,000.
+4% of US businesses have a cyber specific insurance policy.

+64% of businesses have either a standalone [cyber insurance policy](https://www.hiscox.com/cybersecurity) or have added one to an [existing policy.](https://www.hiscox.com/small-business-insurance-lp?medium=tsa&_vsrefdom=2019041702&leadorigin=SEM_Brand_Bing&gclsrc=ds&gclsrc=ds)

+The median cost of a cyber attack in the US for 2022 was $18,800 with the highest cost of a cyber attack being around $2,000,000.
 Compare this to worldwide cyber attack statistics where the average cost was just under $17,000, with an increase of 29% in the year before.

-1 out of 5 businesses which had a cyber attack said the survival of their business was seriously threatened.
+1 out of 5 businesses which experienced a cyber attack said the survival of their business was seriously threatened.

 **13.**	In 2014, $23.6 Billion was spent on all types of [fire insurance in the US.](https://www.nfpa.org//-/media/Files/News-and-Research/Fire-statistics-and-reports/US-Fire-Problem/RFTotalCost.pdf) This is 7.2% of all fire costs for 2014 which is estimated to be around $328.5 Billion.